quentinf00/zendag/docs/dags_and_caching.md

-# Automatic DAGs & DVC Caching with ZenFlow
+# Automatic DAGs & DVC Caching with ZenDag

 In the [Quickstart Notebook](quickstart.md), we saw how to create a single-stage pipeline.
-ZenFlow truly shines when building multi-stage pipelines, as its `deps_path` and `outs_path` utilities automatically define the Directed Acyclic Graph (DAG) for DVC.
+ZenDag truly shines when building multi-stage pipelines, as its `deps_path` and `outs_path` utilities automatically define the Directed Acyclic Graph (DAG) for DVC.
 We'll also see DVC's powerful caching mechanism in action.

 ## Building a Multi-Stage Pipeline